 The adoption of the Plan by the Raleigh City Council was the product of a two-year public process.
 Information on drafting the Plan, obtaining public input and the adoption process can be found in the Introduction and Framework chapter.

 The basis for the Plan is the Community Inventory Report, (also referenced as "Volume II" of the Plan), a repository of background information, data and analysis.
-A low-resolution version of Volume II can be browsed in the "Document" links to the right.
+A low-resolution version of Volume II is available below.
 Beginning in 2012, the Data Book was introduced to catalog annual updates to selected data in the Community Inventory.

 Under North Carolina law, all zoning map amendments (or rezonings) must be analyzed for consistency with the Comprehensive Plan.
-Under City law, development plans that are reviewed by administrative staff, Planning Commission and/or City Council must be in accordance with the Comprehensive Plan.
-Staff has prepared two Guides:
+Under City law, development plans that are reviewed by administrative staff, Planning Commission and/or City Council must be in accordance with the Comprehensive Plan as set forth in the Zoning and Development Plan Policy Guide.
+Staff has prepared two Quick Guides: